 Pat is one of the founders of Noté Karacel and a member of the board.
 She plans to return with some high school students to introduce them to the children and land that she has come to love.

 Lori Dressel is a co-director of LaSalle Manor Retreat Center and mother of three.
 Her youngest, Brianna, was in the Little Flowers group in Plano, IL when Pat and Christie traveled to Uganda.
 Her idea was to partner her girls in Plano with the girls in Alenga.
-The girls in the two countries have been pen pals for two years now and some of the U.S. families have been helping the Ugandan Little Flowers to attend school.
+The girls in the two countries have been pen pals since 2005 and some of the U.S. families have been helping the Ugandan Little Flowers to attend school.